wguanicedew/iam/doc/user-guide/oauth_token_exchange.md

 must send a request to the `/token` endpoint, specifying the following properties:

 1. Provide a valid IAM access token in the `subject_token` request field.
-2. Specify a valid client_id in `audience` field: this is the ID of the target resource which client wants to access.
-3. Specify a set of scopes requested for the new token using the `scope` parameter; note that the set of scope must be a subset of the scopes enabled for the target client.
+2. Specify a set of scopes requested for the new token using the `scope` parameter; note that the set of scope must be a subset of the scopes enabled for both the subject and the actor.

 Some scopes, called _"Internal"_ scopes, are handled in a special way.
 These scopes are: